how-to-create-a-file-upload-form-in-wordpress_b

 Next, Create a File Upload Widget in WordPress

-If you want to allow site visitors to upload files directly to your website, be sure to check out our helpful guide on how to create a WordPress file upload widget.
+If you want to allow site visitors to upload files directly to your website using a widget, be sure to check out our helpful guide on how to create a WordPress file upload widget and make it easier to collect the information you need!

 1. Hi Parker, thanks for your feedback!